 Many cancer patients needn’t wait until their illness is in remission to engage in strength and cardio training, as long as exercise is custom-fit to their unique situation, and they have their physician’s clearance.

-Sami Mansfield of Overland Park, KS, is a certified personal trainer and cancer exercise specialist and owner of Life in Focus.
+Sami Mansfield of Overland Park, KS, is a certified personal trainer and cancer exercise specialist and founder of Cancer Wellness for Life.

 Her trainees have had breast, prostate, lung, ovarian, colon and skin cancer.
 The response that cancer patients have to exercise is wide-ranging.